 Lesson 4: Employment and Private Practice

-Are you more lone wolf or part of the pack?
+Do you prefer to be a lone wolf or a part of a pack?

-Consult with colleagues who have chosen each option – employment with a hospital or system and private practice – especially people who have started in one and moved to the other, for broader perspective.
+You can gain perspective by speaking with your colleagues about each option: employment with a hospital or system and private practice.
+For broader insights, speak with people who have started in one and moved to the other.

 For the first time, more than half of physicians are employees, according to the AMA.

-There are pros and cons on each side.
-Employment with a hospital or group can bring more work-life balance, and physicians often have set hours and days off.
-Employment offers more stability in income and lifestyle.
-You may also be able to count on different departments in the organization to handle administrative responsibilities.
+Employment with a hospital or group can bring more work-life balance since physicians often have set hours and days off.
+Employment also offers more stability in income and lifestyle.
+You may also be able to count on administrative staff to help with paperwork and other office duties.